gszep/gpuweb/Roadmap.md

     - Open Question: How much information does the programmer need to specify at a subpass boundary in order to help out the implementation?
   - Open Question: How far should we go to eliminate non-portable behavior
     - Consensus: It is impossible to guarantee portable behavior in all situations (because of UAVs)
-  - Open Question: How to do GPU-CPU synchronization?
 - Resources
   - Consensus: GPU-visible buffers will have to be aligned
     - Open Question: Aligned to what?